marianboda/photor/README.md

 # Photor

-Photo organizer made with atom-shell
+Photo organizer made with atom-shell, coffescript, React, and lot other good stuff..